apache/celeborn/docs/quota_management.md

 as well as providing a system-level default quota for those users who do not have a specified named quota.
 This ensures a level of control and customization in managing the quotas for the system.

-When `celeborn.quota.enabled` is set to true, the `master` checks the quota via `QuotaManager`.
+When `celeborn.quota.enabled` is set to true, the `Master` checks the quota via `QuotaManager`.
-If the same setting is enabled on the client side, the `LifecycleManager` will request the `master` to check if the current user identifier has enough quota before registration of shuffle.
+If the same setting is enabled on the client side, the `LifecycleManager` will request the `Master` to check if the current user identifier has enough quota before registration of shuffle.
 If there's not enough quota, the system will fallback to the default shuffle service of Spark.

 ## Quota Indicators